N55 Upgraded Turbo GuidePin

 The stage 1’s and 2’s we looked at above all had a bit of the sleeper thing going for them…stock sized turbos that are machined for larger compressor and turbine wheels.
 Now we are talking turbos that can engulf a child.

 A stage 3 turbo upgrade is the best bet for any N55 owner looking to break past the 550whp mark or push more than 500whp on a day to day basis.
-With stock-sized turbos, you can only machine out so much of the turbo internals to make it bigger…eventually you have to go with a turbo that itself is bigger.
-You lose the sleeper/undetectable turbo upgrade once you go stage 3 since the turbo is now bigger and sometimes relocated to difference spots inside the engine bay.
+With stock-sized turbos, you can only machine out so much of the turbo internals to make it bigger.
+Eventually, you have to go with a turbo that is itself bigger.
+You lose the sleeper/undetectable turbo upgrade once you go stage 3 since the turbo is now bigger and sometimes relocated to different spots inside the engine bay.

-Since these turbo’s don’t bolt directly up to the stock setup, a stage 3 kit will come with a custom manifold, and you will most likely have to make the decision around which turbo you want to use.
-The biggest decision is around the size of the turbo – obviously the bigger size, the more horsepower the setup is capable of.
+Since these turbos don’t bolt directly up to the stock setup, a stage 3 kit will come with a custom manifold, and you will most likely have to make the decision around which turbo you want to use.
+The biggest decision is around the size of the turbo – obviously, the bigger the size, the more horsepower the setup is capable of.

 Expected Horsepower: 550whp+